Medical Policy: 02.04.74

 (Referral for genetic testing if the personal risk level for a mutation in breast cancer susceptibility gene 1 or 2 is 10% or greater)

 National Comprehensive Cancer Network (NCCN) guidelines present specific criteria for genetic testing for hereditary breast and/or ovarian cancer syndrome.
 The guidelines address genetic risk assessment, counseling, testing and management based on test results.

 The current National Comprehensive Cancer Network (NCCN) guideline (Genetic/Familial High-Risk Assessment: Breast and Ovarian (Version 3.2019) states that a male warrants genetic counseling and to consider genetic testing if he has metastatic prostate cancer or prostate cancer (any grade) with the following: (1) at least one close blood relative with ovarian cancer or breast cancer at age 50 or younger, or (2) at least two relatives with breast, ovarian, or prostate cancers (Gleason 7 or higher) at any age.
-Testing with a diagnosis of non-metastatic prostate cancer without the family history component is not recommended.
+Testing with a diagnosis of non-metastatic or intraductal prostate cancer without the family history component is not recommended.

 At this time no other NCCN guidelines recommend the genetic testing of BRCA1 or BRCA2 based on diagnosis alone.